There is talk about CBN for sleep. The minor cannabinoid cannabinol comes from the breakdown of THC when exposed to heat

-Evidence suggests that CBN can be an incredibly powerful sedative.
-Just 5 mg of a cannabinol edible or capsule relaxes the body as well as 10 mg of valium!
-This is great for people that suffer from insomnia and even anxiety.
+CBN can be great for people that suffer from insomnia and even anxiety.
 Try vaping strains that are high in CBN to treat your anxiety: Ace of Spades and Animal Cookies.
 Expect to hear more on the topic of CBN for sleep.

 Researchers have used animal models to understand the effects of CBN on hunger.
 They administered CBN to a group of rats and concluded that the rats given CBN ate larger quantities more quickly and for longer time periods.
 Additionally, CBN is non-intoxicating – so if you struggle with appetite, you don’t need to go to cloud 9 every time you need a little boost.

 Other Potential Benefits of CBN

-CBN has a range of other effects, from potentially slowing the progression of ALS, to working as an antibacterial agent.
+CBN has a range of other effects, from potentially slowing the progression of ALS, to possibly working as an antibacterial agent.
 This is unsurprising, given what we know of cannabis already.
-As a topical, it has antibacterial benefit, and, as one preclinical study — published in the Journal of the American Academy of Dermatology (2017) — suggests, it also effectively treats psoriasis and even burns.
+As a topical, it has antibacterial benefit, and, as one preclinical study, published in the Journal of the American Academy of Dermatology (2017), suggests, it also may effectively treats psoriasis and even burns.
 Preclinical means that the tests have been conducted on animals with the goal of presenting a suitable safety profile to proceed to human clinical trials.